Skip to content

 Render tax amount

 Use useCheckout to render the tax amount in your checkout form.
-Make sure you understand the difference between inclusive and exclusive tax.
+Understand the difference between inclusive and exclusive tax.

 Was this page helpful?